szydan/gists/nodejs/character-counter/character-counter.md

 # Character counter - program memory consumption

-Let us write a program that's a bit more complex.
+Let's write a program that's a bit more complex.
 The program will open a text file, read it's content and count the number each letter occurs in the file.
 At the end the program will print a table with all the letters it found, next to each letter will be a number of how many times that letter occurred.